the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 (lower right of Windows PC) and that your system has SideQuest open and is connecting to SideQuest properly.

 ----
-# 5 Conflicting Software or VPNs
+# 5 Possible conflicting Software or VPNs
 ----

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609881862956908564/Screenshot_1164.png)

-If you're using Bluestacks, NOX or any android emulators be sure to close them and that thy are not running in the background by checking your task manager, a Wi-Fi Extender of any kind can lead to problems as well and be sure to disable ANY VPN services of any kind when using SideQuest, best to refrain from them as they are all known to cause issues for SideQuest.
+If you're using Bluestacks, NOX or an android emulator and are having connection issues you can try to close them and checking that one is not running in the background by checking your task manager.

-For some VPN's such as NordVPN users, you may get away with a simple to change a setting that masks your PC even when the VPN service is not actively running as some VPN services still control and mask your system in the background even when not actively open and running, Just locate the setting that disabled your VPN's ability to be masked/ Invisible to local LAN or through Wi-Fi.

 ----
 #### [How to properly uninstall BlueStacks](https://github.com/the-expanse/SideQuest/wiki/BlueStacks-is-causing-issues,-how-do-i-remove-it)